cerbrec/graphbook/readme.md

 We've opened this repo in order to gather issues and to provide a place for users to submit their model templates for sharing with the broader community.

-If you're happy with Graphbook, consider also reviewing us on [Product Hunt](https://www.producthunt.com/products/cerbrec-graphbook).

 For more general questions or to chat with Graphbook developers, check out our [Slack](https://cerbrec-community.slack.com/ssb/redirect).